 MT-2 and UV exposure work synergistically.
 Clinical research on the related compound melanotan-1 demonstrated that melanocortin peptides combined with UV exposure produced significantly enhanced tanning compared to UV alone — and the tan lasted 3+ weeks longer (Levine et al., 2004).

-You do not need aggressive UV exposure.
-Even 10-15 minutes of incidental sun exposure on dosing days dramatically accelerates results.
-Tanning bed sessions should be brief (5-10 minutes) and infrequent.
+Aggressive UV exposure is not required.
+Community sources report that even 10-15 minutes of incidental sun exposure on dosing days dramatically accelerates results.
+Self-reported tanning-bed sessions are kept brief (5-10 minutes) and infrequent.
 The goal is activation, not burning.

 Without UV exposure, results are markedly reduced.
 MT-2 primes the melanocytes, but UV provides the trigger signal to produce and distribute melanin into the skin layers.